ISA-tools/2isadoc/mzml2isa-galaxy/usage.rst

 1. Study name
 2.  zipped folder containing the nmrML files
 3. For advanced users only.
-This allows any additional metadata to be added in json format see <../json-metadata/index.rst>
+This allows any additional metadata to be added in json format see `json format <http://2isa.readthedocs.io/en/latest/json-metadata/index.html>`__
 4. Optional simple additional metadata can be added manually through the dropdown tabs

 Output